-If you’re looking for a relaxing, tasty blend that reduces stress while simultaneously improving things like intuition, then this Holy Basil herbal tea recipe is for you.
+If you’re looking for a relaxing, tasty blend that might reduce stress while reportedly also improving things like intuition, then this Holy Basil herbal tea recipe could be for you.
 It contains three members of the mint family, one of which is Holy Basil (sometimes referred to as Tulsi).

 Holy Basil is a sacred plant in India, and it has been used and worshipped there for thousands of years.
-It is said to improve the health and function of the “third eye” chakra, but even if you aren’t into the “woo” factor – you’re still going to want to check this plant out.
+It is said to improve the function of the “third eye” chakra, but even if you aren’t into the “woo” factor – you’ll likely still want to check this plant out.

 What You’ll Need